airbnb/javascript/README.md

   <a name="coercion--numbers"></a><a name="21.3"></a>
   - [22.3](#coercion--numbers) Numbers: Use `Number` for type casting and `parseInt` always with a radix for parsing strings. eslint: [`radix`](https://eslint.org/docs/rules/radix) [`no-new-wrappers`](https://eslint.org/docs/rules/no-new-wrappers)

+    > Why?
+The `parseInt` function produces an integer value dictated by interpretation of the contents of the string argument according to the specified radix.
+Leading whitespace in string is ignored.
+If radix is `undefined` or `0`, it is assumed to be `10` except when the number begins with the character pairs `0x` or `0X`, in which case a radix of 16 is assumed.
+This differs from ECMAScript 3, which merely discouraged (but allowed) octal interpretation.
+Many implementations have not adopted this behavior as of 2013.
+And, because older browsers must be supported, always specify a radix.

     ```javascript
     const inputValue = '4';